-Mountain guides Arco at Lake Garda Trentino
+Mountain guides Arco Trentino Dolomites

 Welcome to the via ferratas in the Brenta Dolomites !!!

 The variety of colors, the shapes of the limestone rocks and walls are unique in the world.
 Pinnacles and amazing walls alternate with colorful green valleys full of forests, meadows, torrents and canyons with huge waterfalls.
 The dense presence of mountain lodges in the central part of the Brenta Group (one every 2/3 hours Walking) does not disturb the environment.
 The Northern part of the mountain chain is wilder and has many "malghe" (shelters for the cows).
-The number of alpinists has decreased in the last years: the alpinists or rock climbers now prefer the more comfortable crags in the valleys, and the tourists prefer a short hike to the first lodge other than an adventure on the difficult paths in the Brenta Dolomites Group.
+The number of alpinists has decreased in the last years: the alpinists or rock climbers now prefer the more comfortable crags in the valleys.
+The tourists prefer a short hike to the first lodge other than an adventure on the difficult paths in the Brenta Dolomites Group.
 Who remains on the rock walls are only the lovers of vie ferrate because here is their Kingdom.
 The layer conformation of the rocks permits the access to the many ledges they cut the big walls transversely.
 On these ledges run the Sentiero delle Bocchette, from one pass to another and from hut to hut, across the entire Brenta Dolomites.

 The via ferrtata "Castiglioni" steep, exposed and ... fantastic

 This proposal is meant for those who are not able to match their dates with our calendar

 dates of the via ferrata Bocchette due to work or school holidays.
 Sometimes we are receiving

 requests from people who would like to book excursions without other participants

 (just in 2 people with their partner or a friend) or with special requirements regarding the program

 of the trekking tour.
 The program of the personal trekking is the same as the normal program of the